Shivanshsri01/Web-Scraping/README.md

-Title: Start with a clear title like "Scraping IMDb Data and Storing in Database and create CSV file".
+Title:  "Web Scraping , extract Data and Storing in Database and create CSV file".

 Dependencies: List all the dependencies needed to run the script.
 For example:
 - Python 3.9.6